MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 ## Migrate a production site from standard to enhanced data model

-We recommend creating full copy of the production site and try out the migration on copied version of environment before production site migration and also plan the production site migration in nonbusiness hours.
+Before migrating a production site, we recommend creating full copy of the production site.
+Try out the migration on copied version of environment.
+We also recommend production site migration be conducted during nonbusiness hours.

 Use these steps to migrate your production site to the enhanced data model:

-1. Try out the migration on site in the copied environment using the above mentioned PAC CLI commands.
+1. Try out the migration on site in the copied environment using the PAC CLI commands.
 1. Add site configuration data to managed solution and import it production environment.
 1. Use PAC CLI commands to migrate nonconfiguration data and finish it by updating data model version for production.